 High School to Health Career Mentor Program at Van Buren Tech Center

-Again this academic year, the Western Regional Area Health Education Center and Van Buren Technology Center are partnering to bring a comprehensive mentor program to at-risk students enrolled in courses at the Van Buren Technology Center.
+Again this academic year, the Western Regional Area Health Education Center and Van Buren Technology Center are partnering to bring a comprehensive mentor program to at-risk students who are interested in health and human service careers who are enrolled in courses at the Van Buren Technology Center.
 If you are enrolled in courses at WMU's College of Health and Human Services and interested in a becoming a mentor, please contact Eriz Highey at firstname.lastname@example.org or (269) 387-8156.

-Read our FALL 2017 NEWSLETTER, featuring:
+Read our FALL 2018 NEWSLETTER, featuring:

 - and more...

 Many of the AHEC community partners offer health care scholarships for a variety of disciplines.